rinikerlab/customETKDG/README.md

 pip install git+https://github.com/rinikerlab/customETKDG
 ```

-In order to use the molecular dynamics functions, the [mlddec](https://github.com/rinikerlab/mlddec) and [mdfptools](https://github.com/rinikerlab/mdfptools) packages need to be additionally installed for system parameterisation (former for fast partial charge assignment of the ligand and the latter for solvated system setup).
+In order to use the molecular dynamics functions, the [mlddec](https://github.com/rinikerlab/mlddec) and [mdfptools](https://github.com/rinikerlab/mdfptools) packages need to be additionally installed for system parameterisation (former for fast partial charge assignment of the ligand and the latter for explicit solvation system setup).

 Once installed, one should be able to run code from start to end in the `./examples/` directory.